 Mr. Singh has previously served the Government of Kerala as Assistant Collector - Palakkad, Addl.
-Director - Department of Tourism, Under Secretary - Ministry of Finance & Company Affairs, Department of Economic Affairs, Collector - Malappuram District, Dy.Secretary-Ministry of Urban Development and Poverty Alleviation, Commissioner of the Delhi Development Authority, Secretary - Local self- Government and Secretary - Ports including assignments such as Under Secretary - Ministry of Irban Development, and Joint Secretary - Ministry of Information and Broadcasting, Government of India.
+Director - Department of Tourism, Under Secretary - Ministry of Finance & Company Affairs, Department of Economic Affairs, Collector - Malappuram District, Dy.Secretary-Ministry of Urban Development and Poverty Alleviation, Commissioner of the Delhi Development Authority, Secretary - Local self- Government and Secretary - Ports including assignments such as Under Secretary - Ministry of Finance, Dy.
+Secretary - Ministry of Urban Development, and Joint Secretary - Ministry of Information and Broadcasting, Government of India.